 She is discussing what to do with your food after it has been canned, not as a part of the canning process.
 Freda then goes on to explain how long to boil your foods.
 This is where the confusion set in.

-First of all, don't worry, you don't need to boil foods like jam or jelly or pickles.
-This boiling recommendation is for low acid foods from a pressure canner.
+First of all, don't worry: You don't need to boil foods like jam or jelly or pickles.
+This boiling recommendation is for low-acid foods from a pressure canner.
 She is only suggesting that you boil any vegetables or meats.
-You do not need to boil foods like pickle and salsa recipes, jam, jelly fruits.
+You do not need to boil foods like pickle and salsa recipes, jam, jelly, or fruit.

-So please know.... you do not need to boil your jam jelly or pickled items before eating.
+So please know...with home canning, you do not need to boil your jams, jellies, or pickled items before eating.
 That would be crazy.
-These are all high acid foods that are processed in a waterbath canner.
+These are all high-acid foods that are processed in a water bath canner.

 That is a pretty good argument.
 It makes sense.

-Not to mention the fact that the University of Georgia's NCFHFP now says it is not needed.
-However, even among extension services there is different information about whether boiling your foods when you open the jar is a necessary step.
+Not to mention the fact that the University of Georgia's NCHFP now says it is not needed.
+However, even among extension services, there is different information about whether boiling your foods when you open the jar is a necessary step.